lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 comments: true
 ---

-This post constitutes the talk at the [OPEN SCIENCE IN PRACTICE 2017](https://osip2017.epfl.ch/) summer school in Lausanne, on the 25 September 2017.
-The slides used during the presentation are available [here](http://bit.ly/20170925OSEPFL).
+This post constitutes my talk at the [OPEN SCIENCE IN PRACTICE 2017](https://osip2017.epfl.ch/) summer school in Lausanne, on the 25 September 2017.
+The slides used during the presentation are available [here](http://bit.ly/20170925OpenScienceEPFL).

 {% include toc %}